-- Your project proposal must be written in English, except for the Dutch summary tab. - Fields which are marked (\) in KWF GMS are mandatory.
+- Fields marked with an asterisk () in KWF GMS are mandatory.
 Some fields are conditionally mandatory.
-If one of these fields is missing, KWF GMS indicates this by validation of your project proposal. - KWF GMS does not support importing formatted text, so please make sure to use plain text when copying from external word processors.
+If one of these fields is missing, KWF GMS indicates this upon validation of your project proposal. - KWF GMS fields do not support importing formatted text, so please make sure to use plain text when copying from external word processors.
 To insert special characters, use the insert button in KWF GMS. - For Infrastructure initiatives: the fields requested in the pre-proposal submission form will be supplemented with extra fields in the full proposal submission form.
 The specific fields of the pre-proposal can still be edited in the full-proposal submission form.